Teenager in Austrian 'Playstation' terrorism case gets two years

 He had been briefly placed in investigative custody in October on suspicion of terrorism-related activity, before being conditionally released.
 He was detained for a second time in January.

-He had faced up to five years in jail for supporting a terrorist organisation and planning an attack.
+He had faced up to five years in jail for supporting a terrorist organization and planning an attack.

 Those charges were based on data found on the boy's Playstation, including bomb-building plans downloaded from the internet, prosecutors said.